aishasartaj1/google-ai-agents-intensive/README.md

 # Google × Kaggle AI Agents Intensive (Nov 10–14, 2025)

-This repository contains materials and notes from the **5-Day AI Agents Intensive** conducted by **Google ML Research** and **Kaggle**.
-The program focuses on the design, orchestration, and evaluation of AI agents capable of reasoning, acting, and collaborating autonomously.
+This repository documents my progress through the **5-Day Google × Kaggle AI Agents Intensive**, a hands-on learning program focused on building intelligent, autonomous systems that can plan, reason, and act through structured orchestration and tool integration.

 ---

-## 📘 Contents
+## 🧭 Program Focus

+The intensive explores the complete lifecycle of agentic AI systems:
+- **Design** – understanding agent architectures, reasoning frameworks, and taxonomy.
+- **Interoperability** – connecting agents to external tools and APIs using the Model Context Protocol (MCP).
+- **Memory & Context** – enabling agents to retain context and reason across multi-turn interactions.
+- **Quality** – improving reliability, observability, and evaluation through measurable metrics.
+- **Deployment** – scaling and connecting multi-agent systems using the Agent-to-Agent (A2A) framework.
+---

+## 📂 Repository Structure

 ```
 google-ai-agents-intensive/